GenesysCloudBlueprints/using-script-to-alert-on-inactivity-blueprint/blueprint/index.md

   This Genesys Cloud Developer Blueprint explains how to create an embeddable app in scripts to set up a notification channel and listen for events.
 In this blueprint, a subscription is made to a user's active conversations.
 Events from this topic are then used to track the state of the conversation and alerts to the user when a conversation has ended and the chat should be closed
 ---

-This Genesys Cloud Developer Blueprint explains how to create an embeddable app in scripts to set up a notification channel and listen for events.
+This Genesys Cloud Developer Blueprint explains how to create an embeddable app in scripts, set up a notification channel and listen for events.
 In this blueprint, a subscription is made to a user's active conversations.
 Events from this topic are then used to track the state of the conversation and alerts to the user when a conversation has ended and the chat should be closed

 ### Scenario

-You notice that your agents are not always on call but calls are getting stacked on queues, you find out its because agents are not closing their chats when a conversation ends.
+You notice that your agents are not always on call but calls are getting stacked on queues.
+You find out its because agents are not closing their chats when a conversation ends.
 So you need a mechanism to automatically prompt your agents to wrap up the chat. ([Inspired by URL Open at conversation end](https://developer.genesys.cloud/forum/t/url-open-at-conversation-end/15204))

 ### Solution